rhinocoin/rhinohorn/README.md

 Rhinohorn is a lite version of Bitcoin using scrypt-adaptive-N as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 105k blocks (~6 months)
- - ~84 million total coins
+ - ~50 million total coins
- - 50 coins per block
+ - 250 coins per block
  - Every block to retarget difficulty with Kimotos Gravity Well algorithm

 For more information, as well as an immediately useable, binary version of